-This line is examined by the "WAIT" instruction.
+This line is examined by a "WAIT" instruction.
 When $\overline{\text{TEST}}$ is high, the CPU enters an idle cycle.
 When $\overline{\text{TEST}}$ is low, the CPU exits an idle cycle.

-NON MASKABLE INTERRUPT: Input

-This line causes a type 2 interrupt.
+NON MASKABLE INTERRUPT: Input This line causes a type 2 interrupt.
 NMI is not maskable.

-This signal is internally synchronized and needs 2 clock cycles of pulse width.
+This signal is internally synchronized and needs a 2 clock cycle pulse width.

-The signal causes the CPU to initialize immediately.
-This signal is active high and must be at least four clock cycles long.
+This signal causes the CPU to initialize immediately.
+This signal is active high and must be at least four clock cycles.

-CLOCK: Input

-This signal provides the basic timing for the internal circuit.
+CLOCK: Input This signal provide the basic timing for an internal circuit.